+Wire harnesses are a mixture of wires that are bundled together to form a wire harness.
+Wire harnesses range in complexity from a few individual wires going point to point to hundreds of individual wires, multiconductor cables and welded wires all forming a complex wire harness used to transmit power and all types of data.
 Wire harness designs are highly customizable, as harnesses are typically designed to suit specific applications.
 They may need to be concealed behind walls, fit within electrical boxes, or conform to other space constraints.
 Precise measurements of environment, power demand, and lengths must be taken during design to prevent costly mistakes and ensure proper safety and functionality of the final product.

 Best Practices for Wire Harness Design